-Regarding case i), provided that the inside information is not published by Company B (which is not a REMIT market participant with obligations under Article 4(1) of REMIT), Company A will not be allowed to trade using such inside information as this would cause a potential breach of Article 3 of REMIT (insider trading).
-This situation can happen, for example, but not limited to, when Company A (REMIT MP) is buying/importing energy from: (i) outside EU, i.e. from an energy producer - Company B (not a REMIT MP) and the potential inside information relates to a facility of Company B located outside of the EU; or (ii) from an LSO/SSO, located outside EU, that is not a REMIT MP.
+Regarding case (i), provided that the inside information is not published by Company B (which is not a REMIT MP with obligations under Article 4(1) of REMIT), Company A will not be allowed to trade using such inside information as this would cause a potential breach of Article 3 of REMIT (insider trading).

+This situation can happen, for example, when Company A (REMIT MP) is buying/importing energy from Company B that is: (a) an energy producer located outside EU and not a REMIT MP, and the potential inside information relates to its facility/asset; (b) an LSO/SSO located outside EU and not a REMIT MP; or (c) an LSO/SSO located in the EU but not a REMIT MP.